FergalHennessy/FergalHennessy.github.io/docs/_notes/Public/Candy (Peaks and Valleys).md

 You are giving candies to these children subjected to the following requirements:
 1. Each child must have at least one candy.
-2. Children with a higher rating get more candies than their neighbors.
+2. Children with a higher rating get more candies than their neighbors. <br>
 Return *the minimum number of candies you need to have to distribute the candies to the children*

 ## Examples